AdriaVH/2.3-EstructuraDeDades-N1/README.md

 Contribution
 ## Contributions are welcome!
 Please follow these steps to contribute:

--Fork the repository -Create a new branch git checkout -b feature/NewFeature -Make your changes and commit them: git commit -m 'Add New Feature' -Upload the changes to your branch: git push origin feature/NewFeature -Make a pull request
+- Fork the repository -Create a new branch git checkout -b feature/NewFeature

+- Make your changes and commit them: git commit -m 'Add New Feature'

+-  Upload the changes to your branch: git push origin feature/NewFeature -Make a pull request